Trevor-Davis/documentation/production-ready-deployment-steps.md

 This article outlines the workflow of an Azure VMware Solution (AVS) deployment.
 The final result will be a production ready environment.

 ## Planning
+In this section you will be only collecting data to use in following steps.

 ### IP Address Segment for AVS Platform